IKZF2: Structure

-Ikaros family members are characterised by having 4 N-terminal zinc finger domains, except for Pegasus, which has only 3.
+Ikaros family members are characterised by having four N-terminal zinc finger domains, except for Pegasus, which has only three.
 These are the key domains for DNA binding and stabilization of DNA-protein interactions.
 They also have C-terminal zinc finger domains which serve as a site for interactions with other proteins and hetero- or homodimerization with other family members.

 Function

 As transcription factor

-Helios is said to repress the IL-2 expression in Tregs.
+Helios is said to repress interleukin-2 (IL-2) expression in Tregs.
 This function was also confirmed for Eos, another member of Ikaros family of transcription factors, pointing to their redundant functions.
-Helios interacts with Foxp3 to lower IL2 expression.
+Helios interacts with Foxp3 to lower IL2 gene expression.
 They form a complex and bind to the IL2 locus causing repressive epigenetic modifications, namely reduced histone H3 acetylation.
 Loss of Helios causes decreased binding of Foxp3 to the IL2 promoter and milder IL-2 repression.

 Helios is also said to be part of the positive feedback loop of IL-2.
 It positively affects the IL-2Rα-STAT5 pathway.
 IL-2 maintains Helios expression.
 IL-2 is probably not the only factor positively affecting Helios expression.